AIS-recruiting/engineer-intern/README.md

 - d.
 Create a new table in the database to store the transformed data.
 - e.
 Insert the transformed data into the newly created table.

-Commit your code changes to your local Git repository.

-Push your code to the remote repository on your forked GitHub repository.

-Create a new branch named "submission" and push your changes to that branch.

-Open a pull request from the "submission" branch to the main branch of the original repository.
+When your code and branch is ready, open a pull request from the "submission" branch to the main branch of the original repository.

 ## Submission Guidelines: